facebook/facebook-nodejs-business-sdk/README.md

 ### Pagination

-Since the release of the Facebook Graph API 2.0, pagination is handled through <a href="https://developers.facebook.com/docs/graph-api/using-graph-api/v2.2#paging" target="_blank">cursors</>.
+Since the release of the Facebook Graph API 2.0, pagination is handled through [Cursor](https://developers.facebook.com/docs/graph-api/using-graph-api/v2.2#paging)

 Here cursors are defined as in `src\cursor.js`.
 When fetching nodes related to another (Edges) or a collection in the graph, the results are paginated in a `Cursor` class.
 Here the `Cursor` is a superpowered `Array` (with all it's native helpful operations) with `next` and `previous` methods that when resolved fills itself with the new set of objects.